-One of our most frequently asked questions is, “am I eligible for admission at Maine Veterans’ Homes?”
+One of our most frequently asked questions is, “Am I eligible for admission at Maine Veterans’ Homes?”

-As an independent, non-profit organization separate from the VA, our veteran eligibility requirements were established by 108th Maine legislature to ensure we can provide the care and support our honored veterans deserve today and into the future.
+As an independent nonprofit organization that’s separate from the VA, our veteran eligibility requirements were established by the 108th Maine legislature to ensure we can provide the care and support our honored veterans deserve today and into the future.

-Yes, as a veteran, you may qualify for admission even if you never served in war.
+Yes, as a veteran, you may qualify for admission even if you never served in a war.
 Those serving with the Reserve and National Guard also may qualify for services at Maine Veterans’ Homes.

 As advocates for veterans, we have experience working with many state and federal agencies and can help guide you down the right path to get the paperwork you need.

 All veterans, male or female, have the same eligibility requirements at Maine Veterans’ Homes.
-We often get this question as some women, especially those who served as an active duty nurse, often don’t perceive themselves as a veteran eligible for a veteran’s facility or veteran’s benefits.
+We often get this question, as some women, especially those who served as an active duty nurse, often don’t perceive themselves as a veteran eligible for a veteran’s facility or veteran’s benefits.

 Veteran Health Care Benefits

+As a veteran of the U.S. Armed Forces, you may qualify for nursing home care veteran benefits provided by the VA.
 At Maine Veterans’ Homes, we are an independent, nonprofit organization separate from the VA.
 There is a daily VA stipend available to qualifying residents, and we can bill through Medicare, Medicaid and private insurance for services provided.

 Along with providing care and support for veterans on a daily basis at Maine Veterans’ Homes, we also work as advocates for veterans to promote and improve veterans’ long-term health care programs.

-Plan Ahead By Joining Our Wait List
+Plan Ahead By Joining Our Waitlist

-In preparation for gaining your benefits and future care at Maine Veterans’ Home, we recommend that you have a copy of your military discharge paperwork (DD Form 214) and inform your primary care provider of the intent to use the benefits of Maine Veterans’ Home in the future.
+In preparation for gaining your benefits and future care at Maine Veterans’ Homes, we recommend that you have a copy of your military discharge paperwork (DD Form 214) and inform your primary care provider of the intent to use the benefits of Maine Veterans’ Homes in the future.

 Feel free to contact us to help you navigate the process of benefits paperwork and eligibility.
-Our team of healthcare professionals have knowledge and experience working with veterans and veterans’ organizations.
+Our team of health care professionals have knowledge and experience working with veterans and veterans’ organizations.